Niger entry requirements for Qatar passport holders

 May be checked

 Qatari passport holders need a visa to enter Niger.
-You must arrange this before you travel — there is no visa-on-arrival option for Qatari citizens as of 2026.
+You must arrange this in advance at a Nigerien embassy or consulate — there is no visa-on-arrival or eVisa option for Qatari citizens.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements